 I’m in the mood for a new stuffing this holiday.
 Something with rich exotic spices!
 And crunchy textures.
 This Paleo stuffing is based on a Moroccan stew, slow-cooked in a Tagine clay-pot.
 That’s similar to baking inside a bird, right?
 This turkey stuffing is nothing like my mom’s.
-It is gluten-free and grain-free, made with pure unrefined ingredients – onions, celery, squash, mushrooms, and toasted almonds, plus an enticing blend of Moroccan spices.
+It is gluten-free and grain-free, made with pure unrefined ingredients from Nature – onions, celery, squash, mushrooms, and toasted almonds, plus an enticing blend of Moroccan spices.

 The spice paste has a deep, mellow flavor, tantalizingly sexy, and a bit sweet!
 It is similar to a traditional harissa sauce, however it is Nightshade-free, so it contains no peppers, tomato, paprika, etc. (Nightshades cause digestive problems for some people – see my post Beware of Nightshades.)
 A mortar and pestle is ideal for the spice paste, or use a large wooden spoon handle in a bowl to crush them.
 For a subtle Moroccan sweetness with no effect on your blood sugar, try one of the zero-sugar sweeteners suggested.